CrystallizeAPI/js-api-client/README.md

 await cartApiClient.shopCartApi(query);
 ```

-JS API Client will grab the Token for you (once) and use it within the following calls to Shop Cart API.
+The JS API Client will grab the token for you (once) and use it within subsequent calls to the Shop Cart API.

 ## Catalogue Fetcher